hypi-universe/docs/content/createdata.md

 > Let’s go through an example.

-You may use the below example to insert data into an instance (Information related to Authors) Run `upsert` GraphQL mutation.
-Provide input data values in Query variables. ‘id’ value from the magic hypi object gets returned, when the data gets added successfully.
+You may use the below example to insert data into an instance (Information related to Authors) Run `upsert` GraphQL mutation in the [GraphQL Playground](ui-gql-playground.md) query section.
+Provide input data values in `Query variables` section.

+The result can be seen in response section. `id` value from the magic hypi object gets returned, when the data gets added to the tables successfully.
+You can see that data goes to `data` root as shown in the response.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';